dinhomathias/Amc/Transition-guide-to-Version-12.0.md

 _Note that both bot, and job have been merged into the `CallbackContext` object._

 ## What exactly is `CallbackContext`
 `CallbackContext` is an object that contains all the extra context information regarding an update.
 It replaces the old behaviour with having a ton of `pass_something=True` in your handlers.
-Instead, all this data is availible directly on the `CallbackContext` - always!
+Instead, all this data is available directly on the `CallbackContext` - always!

 ## Note about groups and groupdict
 Before version 12, you could both pass_groups and pass_groupdict.
 Inside `CallbackContext` this has been combined into a single `Match` object.
 Therefore if your handler looked like this before: